Home insurance: contract subscription

 If you have not paid your contribution before the expiration of the 30-day period, you will no longer be covered by the contract.

-10 calendar days after the expiry of the deadline, the insurer may terminate the contract and request in court the full payment of the contribution.
+10 calendar days after the expiry of the time limit, the insurer may terminate the contract and apply to the courts for full payment of the contribution.

 Who can help me?